RadicallyOpen/RadicallyOpen/professionals.markdown

 ---
 permalink: /professionals/index.html
 layout: page
-html_title: "Training in Radically Open DBT for health professionals (RODBT)"
+html_title: "Training in Radically Open DBT for health professionals (RO DBT)"
 title: "Health professionals"
 tags: research ro-dbt training
-meta_description: Information for professionals wishing to train in RODBT.
+meta_description: Information for professionals wishing to train in RO DBT.
 ---

-### RODBT training
+### RO DBT training

-We presently offer two routes into RODBT.
+We presently offer two routes into RO DBT.

-Our [introduction to RODBT](/training/introduction.html) is a comprehensive introduction to RODBT.
+Our [introduction to RO DBT](/training/introduction.html) is a comprehensive introduction to RO DBT.
 It is suitable for all professionals working in the field of mental health and contributes 6 hours of Continuing Professional Development.

 Our [intensive training](/training/intensive.html) is a two-part fast-track programme, consisting of 2 x 5-day workshops.